You can teach your dog to get their leash either upon command or whenever he wants to go for a walk.

 - Point to the leash attached to the peg and encourage your dog to “get the leash!”
 Reward your dog immediately by buckling his leash to his collar and taking him for a walk.

 - the next time you are ready to go for a walk, get your dog excited to go out and then have him get his leash before leaving.

 NOTE: With this trick, the reward is a walk instead of a treat, so be sure to introduce this concept early on.

-Interested in leashes? here a link to guide you on dog leashes: https://www.mypetneedsthat.com/best-dog-leashes/
+Interested in leashes? here are a couple of links to guide you on dog leashes: https://www.mypetneedsthat.com/best-dog-leashes/ and

 Want to learn more about canine behavior and training?
 Subscribe to Acme Canine’s Patreon page.